Amelia International Conservation Studies

 4. The Late Antique

-• Building techniques (Development of reticular trusses, masonry in opus mixtum)
+• Building techniques (development of reticular trusses, masonry in opus mixtum)

 • Evolution and development of new architectural types